Hekkfern/Cpp-For-Everyone/source/annex01/coding-good-practices.rst

 To avoid surprises, use the bitwise operators with unsigned operands or std::bitset.

 Avoid using-directives (such as using namespace std;) at the top of your program or in header files.
 They violate the reason why namespaces were added in the first place.

+Local variables inside the function body should be defined as close to their first use as reasonable

+Define variables in the most limited existing scope.
+Avoid creating new blocks whose only purpose is to limit the scope of variables.

+Consider using a `g` or `g_` prefix for global variables to help differentiate them from local variables.

+Use of non-constant global variables should generally be avoided.

+Shadowing of local variables should generally be avoided, as it can lead to inadvertent errors where the wrong variable is used or modified.